thepolicylab/BADB/README.md

 ## Set up:
 The `BADB` package relies on `poetry`. `poetry` is a tool for dependency management and packaging in Python. \
-You can learn more about `poetry` [here](https://python-poetry.org/docs/)
+You can learn more about `poetry` [here](https://python-poetry.org/docs/) (If you are struggling to download `poetry` even after following the documentation, I have some suggestions in the Appendix.)
 ```
 poetry check    # ensure that you have poetry installed, and that the .toml file is correct
 poetry install    # The install command reads the pyproject.toml file from the current project, resolves the dependencies, and installs them.
 poetry build    # The build command builds the source and wheels archives.
-poetry run badb
+poetry shell
 ```
-or alternatively, you can exchange the last line with
+Now, you can activate the CLI (Command Line Interface) by running the `badb` command
 ```
-poetry shell
+badb
 ```

 The script was designed primarily for the E-911 database of Rhode Island.
 For further exploration, the E-911 data available [here](https://www.rigis.org/datasets/e-911-sites). \